 And if you’re looking for an outdoor project idea to build a playset, don’t miss this incredible tutorial from Erin at The DIY Nuts.
-She has start to finish instructions and materials needed for building a children’s playset – Check it out here!
+She has start-to-finish instructions and materials needed for creating a children’s playset – Check it out here!

 And here’s a finished swing set from one of our readers, Heather, who built theirs using the tutorial with a few modifications – they did an amazing job!